partha2409/DCASE2025_seld_baseline/README.md

 ```

 4. If you generate synthetic data, place it into the respective folders under the name `dev-train-synth`.
+The baseline results reported here were trained using an additional synthetic dataset consisting of 15,000 5-second audio-visual samples.

 ### Inference on the Trained Model

 To run inference using the provided baseline pre-trained models: